awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 EOF
 ```

-Confirm that the new role can access the EKS cluster by running the following command\.
+Confirm that the new role can access the Amazon EKS cluster by running the following command\.
 Be sure to use the correct name if you did not use *mwaa*:

 ```
 kubectl get pods -n mwaa --as mwaa-service